 Fallacy: Once a person decides on suicide, there’s nothing you can do about it.

 Fact: “Even the most severely depressed person has mixed feelings about death, and most waver until the very last moment [between] wanting to live and wanting to end their pain,” explains save.org, a suicide prevention organization in the US.
 If properly approached, suicide can be prevented.

 Fact: Most clinically depressed people can’t thoroughly explain their own depression and suicidal feelings.
-Like cancer and pneumonia, you can’t just “shake off” this clinical ailment.
-Forcing a depressed person to shake it off can actually make him/her feel worse.
+Not to be confused with sadness, depression is a recognized medical condition.
+Like cancer, pneumonia, and all other diseases, you can’t simply “shake off” this clinical ailment.
+Forcing a depressed person to shake it off can actually make them feel worse.

 Fact: “[Suicidal people] are in pain and often times reach out for help because they do not know what to do and have lost hope,” explained Kevin Caruso, founder of suicide.org, which promotes suicide prevention, awareness, and support.
 “Always take people who talk about suicide seriously.
 Always.”
 This is important because you will learn more about their mindset and intentions, and allow them to diffuse some of the tension that is causing their suicidal feelings [via suicide.org].

-Fact: “Emotional and psychological pain and distress are universal experiences that are not limited to a specific social or financial class or status,” explains Samaniego.
+Fact: “Emotional and psychological pain and distress are universal experiences that are not limited to a specific social or financial class or status,” explained Dr. Samaniego.
 Psychiatry is an established field of medicine, just like oncology and pediatrics.
-“The combination of treatment approaches such as medication and psychotherapy has become the common mode in current practice, and thus, seeking psychiatric [consultation] and treatment involves a whole slew of approaches and goes way beyond just ‘talking’ to the psychiatrist,” Samaniego adds.
+“The combination of treatment approaches such as medication and psychotherapy has become the common mode in current practice, and thus, seeking psychiatric [consultation] and treatment involves a whole slew of approaches and goes way beyond just ‘talking’ to the psychiatrist,” Samaniego added.